MahbubHossainFaisal/Data_Engineering_Concepts/Snowflake/22_Snowflake_with_AWS.md

     - on_error = 'CONTINUE'.
 Explain this.
     - How to capture error data in a seperate staging files?
     - How to handle the data, Suppose I want to continue my loading from S3 also but also want to find the errors and fix them to reinsert again.
 What is the easiest process?

+- Unload data from Snowflake to S3
+    - How to unload files from snowflake to S3 (Whole query step by step)
+    - What things need to be checked in order to understand that everything unloaded to S3 are exact same and we are not missing anything!
+How to validate and verify?

+- AWS CLI basics
+    - How to create AWS CLI configuration?
+        - Include also how to create access and secret keys of AWS.

+    - Checking list of files in a s3 bucekt
+    - How to copy files from s3 to my local folder?
+    - How to upload files from local to S3 bucket

+    - Discuss some most important 25 other command names and their short description on AWS CLI

+    - When it is important to use CLI instead of console through web browser?
+    -

+- There are two ways of copying in Snowflake
+    - Through staging (explain with query example)
+    - Direct copy (Explain with query example)
+    - Direct Unload (Explain with query example)
+    - What is the benefit and disadvantages of Direct copy/unload?
+Explain in details
+    - Is zip compression format copyable in Snowflake?
+    - How to copy zip files from s3 to snowflake?
+Show details with example query
+        - What would happen if we want to copy a zip file that has more files under it?
+        - What would happen if we want to copy a zip file that has only one file under it?
+        - What we can do in order to solve this problem?